WebAssembly/design/FAQ.md

 ## Why not just use LLVM bitcode as a binary format?

-The [LLVM](http://llvm.org/) compiler infrastructure has a lot to recommend it: it has an existing intermediate representation (LLVM IR) and binary encoding format (bitcode).
+The [LLVM](http://llvm.org/) compiler infrastructure has a lot nice properties: it has an mature intermediate representation (LLVM IR) and binary encoding format (bitcode).
 It has code generation backends targeting many architectures is actively developed and maintained by a large community.
 In fact [PNaCl](http://gonacl.com) already uses LLVM as a basis for its binary format.
-However the goals and requirements that LLVM was designed to meet are subtly mismatched with those of WebAssembly.
+However the goals and requirements that LLVM was designed to meet are subtly different than those of WebAssembly.

 WebAssembly has several requirements and goals for its Instruction Set Architecture (ISA) and binary encoding: